-- At this time, all buildings are closed to the public except for the abbey church, which will have limited access during the day.
+- At this time, all buildings are closed to the public except for the abbey church, which will have scheduled access during the day.
 (Please see “Abbey Church” below.)

 - We are requiring visitors to wash their hands at the sink inside the entrance to the abbey church.

-- We are asking visitors to postpone coming to the abbey church or to enjoy the grounds if they are ill or know they have had contact with someone who is ill with the coronavirus.
+- We are asking visitors to postpone coming to the abbey church or enjoying the grounds if they are ill or know they have had contact with someone who is ill with the coronavirus.

 - We encourage everyone to practice a safe social distance of two meters to help protect each other from this virus.